Understanding License Models and Product Keys

-Note: Tableau Server administrators will always consume the highest role available.
-If a Creator product key is activated, the Tableau Server Administrator(s) will take this role.
+Note: Tableau Server Administrators will always consume the highest role available.
+If you activate a product key that contains the Creator role, the Tableau Server Administrator(s) will take this role.
 If the highest role available on Tableau Server is an Explorer, the Server Administrator will take the Explorer role.
-If a Creator role is added to a server where no Creators are currently activated, any existing Server Admin accounts using Explorer licenses will automatically convert to use Creator licenses.
+If a Creator role is added to a server where no Creators are currently activated, any existing Server Administrator accounts using Explorer licenses will automatically convert to use Creator licenses.

 TSM administrator accounts do not require licenses.

 In the output returned by tsm licenses list, the CREATOR, EXPLORER, VIEWER fields display the number of licenses for each role license type.
-Each role license type is governed by its own product key.
+For non-USL product keys, each role is governed by it's own product key.
 Therefore, if your organization has purchased licenses for all three roles, then you must activate three product keys.
 For USL product key(s), one key has all roles and features which is reflected in TSM.

 In a core licensing model, the license defines the number of total computer cores the server can run on, instead of how many users can be added.
 This means the server can support virtually unlimited users (as Explorers or Viewers; the legacy term for these types of roles was "interactors").
 Core-based license also allows a Guest User account, which is not possible with role-based licensing.

-However, core licensing does not include Creator seats on the server (those site roles will be greyed out when adding users).
-An additional license is required to create new content and publish it to Tableau Server.
-For content publishing in a core-based organization, one of the following must be purchased:
+However, core licensing on its own does not include Creator seats on the server (those site roles will be grayed out when adding users).

-- At least one role-based Creator license user (which includes Tableau Desktop and Tableau Prep Builder), or
+- At least one role-based Creator license (which includes Tableau Desktop and Tableau Prep Builder), or

-- At least one licensed Tableau Desktop that uses a legacy Tableau Desktop product key, and an Explorer (can publish) site role.
-This allows the user who has a license for Tableau Desktop to be able to publish to Tableau Server.
+- At least one licensed Tableau Desktop that uses a legacy Tableau Desktop product key.

 In the output returned by tsm licenses list, the TYPE field will display the number of cores that are licensed.
 Additionally, the GUEST ACCESS field will display